dwayn/aws-management-suite/README.md

 * Suggested: add the path to ams directory to your path or add symlink to `ams` script to a directory in the system path
 * `ams internals database install` will create the current full version of all of the tables

+### Enabling bash/zsh completion
+This project makes use of the argcomplete library (https://github.com/kislyuk/argcomplete) to provide dynamic completion.
+As part of the pip installation, the library will be installed, but completion will still need to be enabled.
+Due to some multi-platform issues I experienced trying to enable global completeion, I opted to use specific completion.
+All that is needed is to add this line to your .bashrc, .profile or .bash_profile (depending on which your OS uses) and then reload your terminal or `source .bashrc` (or .profile or .bash_profile).

+`eval "$(register-python-argcomplete ams)"`

 ### Upgrading
 If you have updated the code base, just run `ams internals database upgrade` to run the update scripts.
 Upgrade can be run as often as you like, as it will do nothing if the database version matches the code version.